Albert's twisted field construction using division algebras with a multiplicative norm: Preliminaries

 for all $x,y\in A$. $A'$ is a division algebra with identity element $aAb$ and is an isotope of $A$ \cite[Proposition 9]{M}.
-If we choose $a=b$, this construction is commonly known as {\it Kaplanski's trick}.
+If we choose $a=b$, this construction is called {\it Kaplanski's trick}.
 Kaplanski's trick applied to an algebra $A$ yields a unital algebra which is an Albert isotope of $A$.
-Two unital algebras obtained from $A$ by choosing two elements $a,a'\in A^\times$ and using Kaplanski's trick with $a$ and $a'$, respectively, are isotopic to each other.
+Two unital algebras obtained from $A$ by choosing two elements $a,a'\in A$ and using Kaplanski's trick with $a$ and $a'$, respectively, are isotopic to each other.